Privacy & Cookies Notice

 If a third party providing services on Intralinks' behalf processes personal data from the EEA in a manner inconsistent with the Principles, Intralinks will be liable, unless we can prove that we are not responsible for the event giving rise to the damage.

 Data integrity and purpose limitation

 When Intralinks is acting as a data processor, Intralinks will process personal data in compliance with the instructions of its customers, who act as data controllers in respect of such data and will be responsible for ensuring that the personal data is appropriate and only processed for limited purposes.
 In addition, when its provision of services to a customer ceases, Intralinks will, as agreed with the customer, comply with Intralinks' policy for the secure deletion of personal data processed on behalf of that customer.

 You have certain rights under the Principles to access personal data about you that Intralinks processes as a data controller.
-To access such personal information contact us by email at email@example.com.
+To access such personal information please submit such request by clicking the Individual Rights Manager button, and filling out the form.
 We will respond to your request in accordance with the Principles.

 Where Intralinks is acting as a data processor, we will pass each request that we receive from an individual to access, correct, amend or delete personal data relating to them (Request) to the relevant data controller and will not respond to the Request itself.
 Intralinks, to the extent instructed by a data controller and in accordance with its customer agreements and applicable law, will assist a customer in complying with Requests by providing relevant information and support to the relevant customer to enable it to comply with the Request.

 Intralinks' commitments under the Privacy Shield, and compliance with the Principles, are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.